Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions

-The ZK generalization (gZK, $m \neq 2$) offers a rich variety of solitary wave stability (or instability, depending on $m$ and the dimension), e.g., see \cite{Bouard1996, FHRY2020, FHR2019c, FHR2019b, KRS2020, KRS2021}.
+The generalized ZK equation (gZK, $m \neq 2$) offers a rich variety of traveling solitary wave phenomena (stability/instability, depending on $m$ and the dimension), e.g., see \cite{Bouard1996, FHRY2020, FHR2019c, FHR2019b, KRS2020, KRS2021}.
 The one-dimensional case of fKdV with $1<\alpha<2$ and $m=2$ is known as the dispersion generalized Benjamin-Ono equation \cite{LFA2014, FonsLinaresPonce2013}.
-In general, the fKdV equation in dimention $d=1$ has been used in a variety of wave phenomena, and the lower dimensional case $0<\alpha<1$ has been investigated as a model to measure the influence of dispersive effects on the dynamics of Burger's equation.
+In general, the fKdV equation in dimension $d=1$ has been used in a variety of wave phenomena, and the lower dimensional case $0<\alpha<1$ has been investigated as a model to measure the influence of dispersive effects on the dynamics of Burger's equation.
 For other studies on the $1d$ fKdV equation, for example, see \cite{AnguloBonaLinaresScialom2002, KenigPonceVega1991, Argenis2020, Riano2021, Argenis2020I, RWY2021}, for the higher dimensional fKdV, see \cite{Oscar2020,HLORW2019,Schippa2020,OscSvetKai2021}, and reference therein.

 Solutions of \eqref{EQ:fKdV} formally satisfy three conservation laws: the $L^2$-norm (or sometimes referred as the momentum or mass) conservation

 the energy (or Hamiltonian) conservation

 and the time invariant $L^1$-type integral in $x_1$-direction